View of the playing field at M&T Bank Stadium, home of the Baltimore Ravens

 M&T BANK STADIUM

-Located in downtown Baltimore, M&T Bank Stadium and Oriole Park at Camden Yards are premier stadiums in the National Football League and Major League Baseball.
-Construction of both helped revitalize the city.
-Camden Yards, home of the Baltimore Orioles opened in 1992, followed by M&T Bank Stadium in 1998.
-Baltimore was without professional football for
+Located in downtown Baltimore, M&T Bank Stadium and Oriole Park at Camden Yards stand as two of the premier venues in the National Football League and Major League Baseball.
+Together, their development played a central role in the revitalization of Baltimore’s downtown.
+Camden Yards, home of the Baltimore Orioles, opened in 1992, followed by M&T

 Continue Reading →